 III.
 The question thus raised calls for several supplemental remarks:

 1. It’s not historically accurate to say that the acknowledgement or refusal of a “right to tendencies” constitutes, either in theory or practice, a distinguishing factor between communist parties and socialist parties or social democrats.
 The statutes of German social democracy in the time of Kautsky, Luxemburg, and Bernstein, which was typically (like Russian social democracy) a “party of tendencies,” certainly implied the contradictory discussion of multiple programs or strategic projects.
 But, in our time, some social democratic parties (like the Swedish SP) range among the most centralized within the workers’ movement.
 Moreover, significant historical variations can be observed.
-The French Section of the Workers’ International (SFIO), in the period of Guy Mollet, a member of Guesdist tradition and who saw himself as an “orthodox’ Marxist, went forward with eliminating tendencies organized around journal or internal bulletins, and expelled opponents.
+The French Section of the Workers’ International (SFIO), in the period of Guy Mollet, a member of Guesdist tradition and who saw himself as an “orthodox’ Marxist, went forward with eliminating tendencies organized around a journal or internal bulletins, and expelled opponents.
 These tendencies, with their “historical leaders,” are now institutionalized in the current Socialist Party.
 The Italian Socialist Party has followed an analogous trajectory.
 But this does not impede certain socialist militants today from taking up analyses which show how the “right to tendencies” enables a break between a leading élite, among whom political deals are brokered [dans laquelle s’effectuent les arbitrages politiques] and a militant rank-and-file that is socially and intellectually dominated.

 2. As the very formulation suggestions, the issue of the “right to tendencies” remains fundamentally juridical.
 It refers in the first instance to the drafting and applications of statutes.
 This usefully draws attention to the fact that a party apparatus, and more generally a militant organization, also represents an institutional reality inserted in a political and social space in which the law regulates the ensemble of collective behaviors.
 But there is an inevitable gap between law and practice.
 Excluded from the internal law of communist parties, which drove the fear of a “party within the party,” tendencies have not ceased to exist in their practice under hidden forms, as a cause or effect of the shifts in line which dot their history.
 They have led to spectacular “affairs” (Marty-Tillon, Servin-Casanova in the PCF) to condemnations or expulsions, which could then moreover be deployed to reinforce the formal unity of the organization.
 In Italy, since Togliatti has defined the PCI as a “new party: a national party, a party of government, a mass, popular party,” tendencies have increasingly become a semi-official fact, which confers onto militants an individual freedom of public expression not known elsewhere.
 But this did not prevent the expulsion of the “leftist” il Manifesto group in 1969.
 And the crisis of the “Historic Compromise” strategy threatens to break this fragile equilibrium.
 More often in the most recent period, tendencies have settled their conflicts through secret compromises within the “collective leadership.”
 They have also continued to arise – especially in moments of historical defeat – at an “infrapolitical” level, on corporatist bases (the “syndicalist” or “municipal” tendency in the PCF).
 Above all, it should be noted that the official contempt towards tendencies and factions has its direct counterpart in the increase in “factional practices” among leaderships, either in the control of their own apparatus, or in their relationship to “mass organizations” and “mass movements,” which gravitate around the party or encounter it on the political terrain.

 3. The question cannot be analyzed or treated within the closed space of the party (precisely where Stalinist practices have tended to confine political debate).
 The question also arises, in a slightly different way, in the trade unions – some of which have institutionalized the right to tendencies (in France, the FEN), while others have banned it (the CGT, CFDT).
 It is raised especially, however, in the relation between these different types of organizations that make up the workers’ movement.
 Thus, the contradictory situation of French communism today is well illustrated by the fact the PCF supports [entretenir] (with others) the formation of tendencies in the FEN (where it is in the minority), whereas it rejects the very same principle in the CGT (which it controls).
-At the same time, following the failure of the strategy it pursued from 1974-1978 within the “Union of the Left,” one might recall, without paradox, that the PCF tended to operate in practice as a “fifth tendency,”external and unexpected, to the PS in power, constantly caught in the dilemma of alignment or rupture.
-This effectively shows that the core of the issue is not situated at the level of organizational methods, but at the level of the social and political conditions of working class unity, or more broadly the potentially anti-capitalist “popular forces.”
+At the same time, following the failure of the strategy it pursued from 1974-1978 within the “Union of the Left,” one might recall, without paradox, that the PCF tended to operate in practice as a “fifth tendency,” external and unexpected, to the PS in power, constantly caught in the dilemma of alignment or rupture.
+This effectively shows that the core of the issue is not situated at the level of organizational methods, but at the level of the social and political conditions of working-class unity, or more broadly the potentially anti-capitalist “popular forces.”
 Whence the interest of experiences – even those strained by obstacles and regressions – like that of trade union unity in Italy between 1970 and 1980, which organically linked the different unions (of communist, socialist, or Christian “tendencies”) in a coherent strategy [stratégie unique] on the basis of their participation the most advanced forms of class struggle (factory committees).
 The 40th Congress of the French CGT (1978) seemed to be a moment to engage a similar path.
 We might cautiously suggest that the transformation of practices of “democratic centralism” within the communist parties, or of the “right to tendencies” in the socialist parties, is more likely to come about [provenir] from such a development of mass practices than from the statutory decisions of their leaderships.